Neuroscience Workshop - virtual

 How you learn

-The two-day workshop blends theory and participation to allow you to practise neuroscience and coaching skills in person, gain insights into how this coaching model is used and how it can be applied in your line of work.
+The workshop run over four days, blends theory and participation to allow you to practise neuroscience and coaching skills in person, gain insights into how this coaching model is used and how it can be applied in your line of work.

 You will work with fellow participants in triads (coach/coachee/observer) throughout the course to practise your coaching skills, gain feedback and embed your learning.